-- Click Hierarchies to configure HTTP parent caching. - ◆ Click Mapping and Redirection to set URL remapping rules and FTP remapping rules. - ◆ Click Browser Auto-Config to identify the port used to download browser auto-configuration files, and to set PAC and WPAD options.
+- Click Hierarchies to configure HTTP parent caching. - ◆ Click Mapping and Redirection to set URL remapping rules and FTP remapping rules. - Click Browser Auto-Config to identify the port used to download browser autoconfiguration files, and to set PAC and WPAD options.

-- ◆ Click Access Control to set filtering rules and set proxy authentication options (LDAP, RADIUS, and NTLM). - Click Data Security to register with the Data Security Management Server and enable the local Data Security policy engine. - ◆ Click SOCKS to configure Content Gateway to use a SOCKS firewall.
+- Click Connection Control to specify which clients are allowed to access the proxy. - Click FIPS Security to enabled FIP 140-2-level security on HTTPS connections. - ◆ Click Access Control to set filtering rules and proxy authentication options (Integrated Windows Authentication, Multiple Realm Authentication, Legacy NTLM, LDAP, RADIUS). - ◆ Click Data Security to register with the Data Security Management Server and enable the local Data Security policy engine. - ◆ Click SOCKS to configure Content Gateway to use a SOCKS firewall.
 The SOCKS button appears only if you have enabled SOCKS in the Features table on Configure > My Proxy > Basic > General.